OpenNebula/hosted-cloud-ionos/README.md

 The deployment and verification procedure is highly automated using Ansible and Makefiles.
 The scripts make use of the configuration files in this repo, overwriting default values in the dependent automation scripts.
 Some specific `make` targets for deployment and verification are exposed from the submodule, while also an IONOS-specific installation step is automated.

-1. As a first step. let¡s deploy OpenNebula with the inventory file updated above:
+1. As a first step. let's deploy OpenNebula with the inventory file updated above:

    ```shell
    make main